Watts Charges and Epstein Credits in California Divorce

 Only applies to community property

-An Epstein credit is the reimbursement a spouse can claim when they used their own post-separation separate funds (not marital income) to pay expenses on community property.
-The most common example: continuing to pay the mortgage on the marital home after the date of separation.
+An Epstein credit is the reimbursement a spouse can claim when they used their own post-separation separate funds (not marital income) to pay a community obligation.
+In a home case, the clearest and most common starting point is mortgage principal paid after separation.

 Keep your records